 Grace in Victory

 But that’s another emotion that they can learn to deal with properly.
 We want our kids to be gracious in victory as well as defeat.
 We certainly want them to be proud of themselves for a job well done.
 But we want them to learn to temper that a bit.
-They need to learn how to handle victory with grace.
+There’s no need to show off or overdo your celebration.

 This is such a big lesson!
 Most jobs that our kids will have as adults require a certain amount of teamwork.
-Adults at work have to deal with difficult personalities, people not at the same experience or skill level as themselves, and colleagues that they enjoy working with (though they may cause you to be a bit distracted from your job).
+You probably have to deal with difficult personalities, different experience or skill levels, as well as colleagues you enjoy working with (though they can be distracting sometimes!).
+Your child will one day have the same experience.

-Sports offers kids a way to experience this in a hands on way.
+Sports offer kids a hands on way to experience this.
 Particularly team sports such as baseball, basketball, football, and soccer.

 The team must work together to accomplish their goals.
 Not everyone will have the same skill set.
 Not everyone will be as willing to work as hard as you towards the goal.